Excidion/reproML/reproML/docs/reproML.md

 [![mkdocs-material](https://img.shields.io/badge/Material_for_MkDocs-526CFE?logo=MaterialForMkDocs&logoColor=white)](https://squidfunk.github.io/mkdocs-material/)

 A toolset for collaborative development and reproducible results in data science and machine learning projects.

+**This documentation is itself a version of the documentation you would get when using this template.**

 ## Prerequisites
 Make sure you have `uv` [installed](https://docs.astral.sh/uv/getting-started/installation/).